Endolift Machine in Miami: Real vs Fake + Price & Safety Guide

 Eufoton also describes the FTF (Fiber-to-Fiber) system as a setup that includes a power cable and a single-use, sterile optical fiber (30 cm), emphasizing “always new and sterile fiber,” “more safety,” and ease of use (dispose only the fiber tip after use).

-This is one of the biggest practical differences between a verified system and a questionable one: with authentic systems, consumables, sterility, and traceability aren’t afterthoughts.
+This is one of the most significant practical differences between a verified system and a questionable one: with authentic systems, consumables, sterility, and traceability aren’t afterthoughts.

 Training and accreditation: the part most knockoffs skip